 “One curiosity of being a foreigner everywhere is that one finds oneself discerning Edens where the locals see only Purgatory.”

 Pico Iyer takes us on a tour of the trans-national village our world has become.
-From Hong Kong, where people actually live in self-contained hotels, to Atlanta’s Olympic Village, to Japan, Iyer ponders what the word “home” can possibly mean in a culturally fused world with it’s alarmingly rapid rate of change.
+Journeys from Hong Kong, where people actually live in self-contained hotels, to Atlanta’s Olympic Village, to Japan.
+Iyer ponders what the word “home” can possibly mean in a culturally fused world with its alarmingly rapid rate of change.

 Order here – The Global Soul